bennyrags/dreamcatcher/README.md

 ## Getting Started

 Fork and clone this app.
 Set up NPM and PostgreSQL using the steps listed in Development Setup Instructions section below.
 Use the database.sql file in the root folder to create the PostgreSQL database and table.
-I recommend using Postico to set up Postgres and Postman to test SQL queies.
+I recommend using Postico to set up Postgres and Postman to test SQL queries.

 ## Prerequisites